Key precept: Its always been about redeeming the whole world back from the Serpent.

 …How could former friends and neighbors suddenly commit egregious acts of violence?
 Reading the oral histories of war victims suggests a pattern: under certain conditions, especially during times of state upheaval or governmental collapse, ordinary people can be persuaded to commit atrocities or to enable others to commit them…during times of stress…Self-preservation becomes our focus and our instincts drive us to align with the powerful, the winning side.

-For example, it is well known that the economic crisis in Germany due to the loss of World War I led directly to the rise of the Nazi Party whose platform was to rekindle World War.
+For example, it is well known that the economic crisis in Germany following World War I led directly to the rise of the Nazi Party whose platform was to rekindle World War.

 Neither hatred nor anger completely explains how intelligent, rational people do the unthinkable.
 In their testimony, Eichmann and other Nazi officials responsible for the death of millions prided themselves on…their lack of hatred…In the minds of these courteous and civilized killers, they were only doing their jobs…